jdf/processing.py/README.markdown

 Written by [Jonathan Feinberg](http://mrfeinberg.com) &lt;[jdf@pobox.com](mailto:jdf@pobox.com)&gt;
 Launcher & many improvements by [Ralf Biedert](http://xr.io) &lt;[rb@xr.io](mailto:rb@xr.io)&gt;

+Compatibility with Processing 3.x was implemented in part by Luca Damasco (Google Summer of Code student), under the supervision of Golan Levin, with additional support from the Frank-Ratchye STUDIO for Creative Inquiry at Carnegie Mellon University.
+Without Luca, the porject may well have died.

 Also, [YourKit, LLC](http://www.yourkit.com) was so kind to sponsor a license for their excellent [YourKit Java Profiler](http://www.yourkit.com/java/profiler/index.jsp).
 Thank you very much!